 Harvesting in the Froese family goes all the way back to the 1940s.
-In 1946 Pete Froese built the first ever self-propelled forage harvester.
+In 1946 Pete Froese built one of the first ever self-propelled forage harvesters.
 It was the forerunner of the Farmhand.
 Since then we have continued with the tradition of ingenuity and building some of our own equipment to stay ahead of the current standard.
 This includes everything from that first self-propelled forage harvester to their latest model, built in 2000, with 610hp.
 We have also built our own harvest trailers that have all of the comforts of home.
-Including a 27ft. kitchen/living room with full size appliances, 2 full size bathrooms, a second story for their kids to sleep in and plenty of storage.
+Including a 27ft. kitchen/living room with full size appliances, 2 full size bathrooms, a second story for the kids to sleep in and plenty of storage.
 We have built several 36ft. live floor silage trailers with hydraulically powered axles on the rear of the trailer to assist in muddy conditions.
 There are countless other innovative pieces of equipment that have been built over the years that continue to make Froese Brothers unique.
-Waldo Froese followed in the footsteps of four of his older brothers and began harvesting in 1957.
+Waldo Froese followed in the footsteps of four of his older brothers and began harvesting in 1956.
 He had six sons, all of whom were involved in the business to some extent.
 He has since retired but has two sons who grew the business to much of what it is today.
 Ray who started in 1977 and Larry who started in 1979.
 Larry retired after the 2012 season.
 Today Froese Brothers is run by Ray and his two sons, Beau and Austin.
 We have been blessed with a growing and successful business and choose to give God all of the glory for it.

 Froese Brothers Inc.

 Inman, KS 67546

 Check out our Facebook Page!

 Like us on Facebook to keep up with us all year long!